In the era of automation and technological advancements, it’s more important than ever for employees to have strong soft skills and abilities.

 But what many people don’t realize is that soft skills are just as important as technical skills.
 They’re essential for success in any workplace, no matter what your role is.

-So, what is importance of soft skills in the workplace?
+So, what are benefits of soft skills in the workplace?

 What are soft skills in the workplace?